jakobzhao/storymap/readme.md

 ## Tutorial

 A story map is organized as a sequence of scenes, and the scenes are associated with maps.
-Each map are mashed up by layers, and the layers can be any types of layers that [leaflet.js](http://leafletjs.com/) support.
-Below shows the tree structure of this story map plugin.
+Each map are mashed up by layers, and the layers can be any types of layers that [leaflet.js](http://leafletjs.com/) or cesium support.
+Below shows the tree structure of this story map library.

 ```powershell
 A Story Map